 Rabbi Yeshua willed to be crucified.
 “I lay down my life, that I may take it again” Jn 10:17 “No one takes it from me, but I lay it down of my own accord” Jn 10:18.
-Rabbi Yeshua used the corrupt Sanhedrin of that time Mt 27:22, but He told Pilate, “You would have no power over me unless it had been given you from above; therefore he who delivered me to you has the greater sin” Jn 19:11.
+Rabbi Yeshua used the corrupt Sanhedrin of that time Mt 27:22 and the corrupt Rabbi Yehuda Ish Krayot to bring about his Final Sacrifice that redeemed the world.
+He told Pilate, “You would have no power over me unless it had been given you from above; therefore he who delivered me to you has the greater sin” Jn 19:11.
 He had taught, “Truly, truly, I say to you, unless a grain of wheat falls into the earth and dies, it remains alone; but if it dies, it bears much fruit” Jn 12:24–25.
-And He did rise Mt 28:6, the evidence par excellence that He was God‘s promised King Mashiakh 1 Cor 15:14, 20.
+And He did rise Mt 28:6, the evidence par excellence that he was God‘s promised King Mashiakh 1 Cor 15:14, 20.

 Rabbi Yeshua redeemed us by his obedient death on the Cross.
 He obediently allowed the Sanhedrin to demand his Crucifixion and Pilate to order it.
 If he had not freely willed it, but had been crucified anyway in the same way, at the same time, in the same place, there would have been no redemption.
 “For as by one man’s disobedience many were made sinners, so by one man’s obedience many will be made righteous” Mt 5:19 “And being found in human form he humbled himself and became obedient unto death, even death on a cross.
 Therefore God has highly exalted him” Phil 2:8–9.
 St. Bernard confirmed it.
 “Non mors placuit sed voluntas sponte morientis” (It is not the death itself that saved us, but his obedience unto death).